PennLINC/xcpEngine/docs/modules/confound.rst

 Note: Do not include both previous time points (``confound2_past``) and temporal derivatives (``confound2_dx``) in the same model.
 Together with the original time series, they form a collinear triple, which will result in an overspecified model.
-That is to say, for a time series T, its temporal derivative D, and previous/shifted time series P,
+That is to say, for a time series :math:`T`, its temporal derivative :math:`D`, and previous/shifted time series :math:`P`,

-D + P = T
+:math:`D + P = T`

 ``confound2_dx``
 ^^^^^^^^^^^^^^^^^